Images and ALT text

 We have set the majority of text on the website to be relative, so you can make it bigger or smaller if you need to.

-You can increase or decrease the text size on the website (and also on any other websites you visit) by doing the following:
+You can increase or decrease the text size on the website (and also on any other websites you visit) through the settings on your browser.

 You can also resize text on all browsers by pressing CTRL and rolling your mousewheel.

 We use headings on our web pages.
 Not only do headings break up text and make it easier to read, but it is also useful to people using screen readers who will be able to easily navigate between headings.

 A style sheet is what we use on this website to determine how it looks.
 You can turn off or replace the style sheet in most browsers; this removes background images and makes the text black on a white background.